 North Carolina motor vehicle surety bonds must remain in force for the full bond term.
 The bond may not be canceled by the surety company unless the bonded principal neglects to pay premium, commits an act of material misrepresentation, or ceases business activity.
 The bond may also be canceled if the license is denied, suspended or revoked under North Carolina General Statute 20-294.
 Initiation of cancelation requires 30 days advance written notice to the Commissioner.

-Getting Your North Carolina Business License or Registration
+Motor Vehicle Dealer Bonds And Getting Your North Carolina Business License/Registration

 In North Carolina, any person, firm or corporation who through proper application to the Division meets the qualifications and requirements set forth in Article 12 of Chapter 20 of the North Carolina General Statutes, related statutes and regulations contained in Title 19A, Subchapter 3D, Section 0200 is eligible for motor vehicle dealer licensing in the state.
 The following is an overview of key North Carolina motor vehicle dealer licensing requirements.